dkwasny/PuppetConfig/README.md

 I will be creating my own RPMs unless I am able to find one of the latest version.
 You can find the **.spec** and systemd **.service** files for these RPMs in [SpecFiles](https://github.com/dkwasny/SpecFiles).
 The binaries within the provided RPMs may be compiled from source if the released binaries do not fit my needs.
+The custom RPMs SHOULD be usable on their own, but some minor configuration may be needed if you do not run them through systemd.